 If you think you don’t like fennel, or haven’t tried it, try it in this coleslaw.
 Fennel is a mild anise flavored vegetable that has great crunch which is perfect for coleslaw and doesn’t loose it crunch when covered in dressing and adds a little extra flavor than using just cabbage alone.
 I also added spring onion for a little onion flavor that creeps through in the background.

-I made this coleslaw as a delicious and crunchy topping for pulled chicken sandwiches (recipe coming soon).
+I made this coleslaw as a delicious and crunchy topping for pulled chicken sandwich.
 Slow roasted chicken breasts are shredded and mixed with my homemade barbecue sauce that made for one mouth-watering sandwich.
 But one wasn’t enough because I enjoyed two that day.

 - 3 tablespoons good mayonnaise